UofSC-Fall-2022-Math-587-001/jekyll/syllabus.md

 ## Homework

 Homework will need to be completed in groups of 3-4 that will be randomly assigned each week.
-The assignments will be available in and must be returned through Microsoft Teams.
+The assignments will be available in and must be returned through [Github Classroom]({{ site.github_classroom }}).
 All homework assignments are due by 11:59 pm (Eastern Time) on the day indicated on the course schedule.
 Homework will be graded for correctness.
 You will be allowed up to two revisions on each homework assignment.

 ## Quizzes

-Each course will end with a short quiz.
+Each week will end with a short quiz.
 The goal of the quiz is to diagnose any gaps in the understanding and make sure we all stay on the same page.
 Quizzes are graded for correctness.
 You will be allowed up to two revisions on each quiz.

 ## Presentations

 All students are expected to regularly present solutions to in-class work group problems.
 Your target should be to present one solution every two weeks.
 Presentations are graded simply for completion.
 If you attempt it, it counts.

 ## Project

-A list of project topics will be released on October 1.
+A list of project topics will be released on October 3.
 These can be done in groups of 1-4 of your own choosing.
-Projects are due by December 9 at 9:00 am (EST).
+Projects are due by December 7 at 11:30 am (EST).

 ## Evaluation and Grading Scale